apache/cordova-android/CONTRIBUTING.md

 [contribution overview](http://cordova.apache.org/contribute/).

 The details are explained there, but the important items are:
- - Have a Jira issue open that corresponds to your contribution.
+ - Check for Github issues that corresponds to your contribution and link or create them if necessary.
  - Run the tests so your patch doesn't break existing functionality.

 We look forward to your contributions!